DependencyTrack/hyades/docs/usage/policy-compliance/expressions.md

 will be added.

 !!! note
-    When constructing objects like [Component] on-the-fly, it is necessary to provide their fully qualified name, including the package (i.e. `org.dependencytrack.policy.v1`).
+    When constructing objects like [Component] on-the-fly, it is necessary to use their version namespace, i.e. `v1`.
 This is required in order to perform type checking, as well as ensuring backward compatibility.

 ### License blacklist